A Robust Multi-Item Auction Design with Statistical Learning

-{\bf{Bayesian Incentive Compatibility.}} To ensure truthfulness, we must impose incentive compatibility constraints.
-We adopt the definition of Bayesian Incentive Compatibility (BIC) \citep[e.g.,][]{10.1145/3490486.3538354}. \begin{definition}[BIC] Consider a mechanism $M$ and a distribution $D=(D_1,D_2,\dots,D_m)$ of bidders' types.
-We say that $M$ is BIC with respect to $D$ if, for each bidder ${B_i}$, $i\in [m]$, the expected utility of truthfully reporting one's type, $\mathbb{E}_{t_{-i}\sim D_{-i}}[u_i(t_i,M(t_i,t_{-i}))]$, is no less than the expected utility of reporting any alternative type $t'_i$.
+{\bf{DSIC.}} To ensure truthfulness, we impose an incentive compatibility constraint.
+We adopt the definition of dominant-strategy incentive compatibility (DSIC); see, e.g., \citet{cai2016duality}. \begin{definition}[DSIC] An auction mechanism $M$ is DSIC if, for every bidder ${B_i}$, $i\in [m]$, the utility of truthfully reporting type $t_i$ is no less than the utility of reporting an alternative type $t'_i$.
 That is,